jamauro/method/README.md

 }
 ```

-#### Dynamically import attached methods (optional)
+#### Automatically dynamic import attached methods (optional)
-You can also dynamically import your attached methods to reduce the initial bundle size on the client.
+You can also automatically dynamic import your attached methods to reduce the initial bundle size on the client.

 You'll need to add a file to your project, e.g. `/imports/register-dynamic-imports.js` and import this file on both the client and the server near the top of its `mainModule`, e.g. `/client/main.js` and `/server/main.js`.
 Here's an example of the file: